Mindfulness of everyday activities – the informal practice of mindfulness

 We can intentionally bring this attitude to whatever we are doing to help us become more present and awake in every moment of our lives.
-We can be especially mindful to everyday activities like breathing, travelling and communicating - which we normally tend to on automatic pilot.
+We can be especially mindful of everyday activities like breathing, travelling and communicating - which we normally tend to do on automatic pilot.

 The more we make effort to bring mindfulness to our experiences, the more we will find ourselves spontaneously just ‘dropping into the moment’ without even trying during the day.